Perennials/code-style-guide/README.md

 goes on.
 This list doesn't cover every possible case or stupidity one can come up with, but I will expand it in time when I meet more examples of bad code.

-The guide was written in PHP in mind so some of the rules inside are not applicable everywhere, but most are pretty general.
+The guide was written with PHP in mind so some of the rules inside are not applicable everywhere, but most are pretty general.

 ### Contributing